swcarpentry/training-course/_submissions/round-04/5/2013-06-18-evaluation-of-from-clicking-excel-to-writing-programmes.md

     **Switching back and forth between Powerpoint and shell + onscreen keyboard is hell**.
 Especially, if you want to get to a certain slide, but not reveal everything already and then you have to interrupt the presentation in order to have shell + onscreen keyboard as top windows (on top of fullscreen presentation).
 In the future I would use graphics to explain the underlying concepts and explain everything else directly in the shell.
 If I were to give a real lecture, there would also be written material, so people could read up on things afterwards.
 So, **moving away from powerpoint as central building block**.

     This will automatically remove lots of redundancy, since I explain what the shell is doing during the demonstration.
-When I am revealing the slide after that, it basically says the same again&#8230; Instead of **wasting time with redundant slides**, I could invest it into showing some more basic shell stuff, i.e. more content.
+When I am revealing the slide after that, it basically says the same again...
+Instead of **wasting time with redundant slides**, I could invest it into showing some more basic shell stuff, i.e. more content.

     I felt that the on-screen keyboard was of great help and except for one comment, everybody seemed to like it as well.
 I decided to try the on-screen keyboard since I noticed this problem at the Weihenstephan bootcamp in January this year<!-- 2013 --> and wanted to do it better.
 It feels very unfamiliar to click what you would type, but it seems to be a huge benefit for most of the audience.
 I also noticed that the on-screen keyboard is slower, but not THAT slow.
 You need to think more when using it, because it slows you down a lot.
 So, you try to use the history and tab completion more, which in turn teaches people that

     **this is how you use a shell with such features**. <a href="https://en.wikipedia.org/w/index.php?title=List_of_Latin_phrases_(R)&oldid=551143504" title="List of Latin phrases (R)" rel="nofollow">Repetitio mater studiorum est.</a> Another advantage is that people can see where the key for a certain symbol is on the lecturers keyboard.
-While this may not be helpful in multi-language contexts, it **can remove one of the things causing the IMHO highest cognitive load** under these circumstances: when trying to reproduce what the instructor is typing&nbsp;&ndash;&nbsp;and bash makes use of many weird and sometimes even very similar looking characters such as &#8216; vs. \`&nbsp;&ndash;&nbsp;you have to understand what he/she is doing *and* find out which character to use *and* find the character on your keyboard.
+While this may not be helpful in multi-language contexts, it **can remove one of the things causing the IMHO highest cognitive load** under these circumstances: when trying to reproduce what the instructor is typing&nbsp;&ndash;&nbsp;and bash makes use of many weird and sometimes even very similar looking characters such as ' vs. \`&nbsp;&ndash;&nbsp;you have to understand what he/she is doing *and* find out which character to use *and* find the character on your keyboard.
 Therefore, I will try to keep this in, at least when teaching shell or other basic stuff where you have to use uncommon characters.

     If I had to re-run this, I would definitely add more content (in no particular order):